VeriHealth — True Health Discernment

 Trust Barometer: Trust and Health · N=16,009 · 16 markets

 edelman.com, March 202651% of people globally are confident in their ability to find and evaluate health information, down 10 points in one year.
 Statistically significant declines in 14 of 16 markets, consistent across age, education, and political affiliation.
-70% hold at least one divisive health belief at equal rates across education levels.
-People with more divisive beliefs are most likely to consult AI for health guidance (61% monthly vs. 19%).Report
+70% hold at least one widely debunked health belief at equal rates across education levels.
+People who hold more of them are most likely to consult AI for health guidance (61% monthly vs. 19%).Report

 Research Agenda